 Other companies are using different materials altogether and are coming up with some cool and creative ways to offer ballistic armor.

-The big problem is with no way to to be regulated under our government they can be difficult to trust with your life.
+The big problem is with no way to be regulated under our government, they can be difficult to trust with your life.

 Are Bulletproof Hoodies Stab-Proof?

 This is also a question that you’re going to have to ask before you pay hundreds on a hoodie.
 Similar to the NIJ Ballistic Standards, there is another standard known as the NIJ Standard for Stab-Resistance of Personal Body Armor.

 We suggest you familiarize yourself with the spike and slash resistant standards of NIJ and ask the manufacturers about it.
 Again, ask for lab results.